What Is Keyword Research?

 - They structure your content.
 Topic clusters need primary keywords to organise around.

 What's changed is how you use keywords.
-Rather than targeting exact-match phrases repeatedly, you target topics and cover them comprehensively.
-Google understands that "SEO costs south africa," "how much does SEO cost in SA," and "SEO pricing ZAR" are the same topic — so one page can rank for all of them.
+Rather than targeting exact-match phrases repeatedly, you target topics and cover them properly.
+Google understands that "SEO costs south africa," "how much does SEO cost in SA," and "SEO pricing ZAR" are the same topic, so one page can rank for all of them.

 Step 1: Seed Keywords from Your Business